Social Security Disability for Bronchiectasis or Pneumoconiosis

 Bronchiectasis can be congenital—meaning it was present at birth—or acquired.
 Several diseases can cause acquired bronchiectasis, such as cystic fibrosis, tuberculosis, and HIV.
 Other conditions that can cause bronchiectasis include blockages in the airways due to tumors, severe heartburn, and drug abuse.

-Types of pneumoconiosis include coal miners' pneumoconiosis ("black lung disease"), asbestosis, and silicosis.
-Generally, these conditions occur in people working in professions where they're more likely to be exposed to inflammatory particles, such as coal mining or construction.
+Pneumoconiosis can result from breathing in coal dust, silica, or asbestos, which inflame the lungs.
+Types of pneumoconiosis include coal miners’ pneumoconiosis (“black lung disease”), asbestosis, and silicosis.
+These conditions typically occur in people who perform jobs where they’re more likely to be exposed to inflammatory particles, such as coal mining or construction.

 Characteristic early symptoms of bronchiectasis and pneumoconiosis are chronic cough and shortness of breath.
 As the conditions progress, additional symptoms can include: